All Grant amounts are subject to change annually.

 Honor Society Grants

 Initiation fees in college educational honor societies will be awarded.
 A copy of proof of payment must be submitted to the Educational Foundation office, along with documentation from the honor society verifying initiation.
-Postulants can receive reimbursement for Honor Society Dues, and the reimbursement can be used to offset payment on the individual’s National Initiation Fee.
+Postulants can receive reimbursement for Honor Society Initiation fees, and the reimbursement can be used to offset payment on the individual’s National Initiation Fee.

 All members have received reimbursement of their initiation fees when joining these organizations.